 GILOTRIF may cause serious side effects, including:

 - diarrhea.
 Diarrhea is common with GILOTRIF and may sometimes be severe.
-Severe diarrhea can cause loss of body fluid (dehydration) and kidney problems that can sometimes lead to death.
+Severe diarrhea can cause loss of too much body fluid (dehydration) and kidney problems that can sometimes lead to death.
 During your treatment with GILOTRIF, your doctor should prescribe medicines to treat diarrhea.
 Take this medicine exactly as your doctor tells you to.
 Tell your doctor if you have diarrhea.
 Get medical attention right away if your diarrhea does not go away or becomes severe.

 - yellowing of your skin or the white part of your eyes (jaundice)